Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/exterior.md

 ![PXL_20240528_232346083](https://github.com/Digital-Naturalism-Laboratories/Mothbox/assets/742627/ca003c30-0f24-4224-835c-1d6ec9733f67)

-## drill front lens hole
+## Drill Front Lens Hole
-These boxes our manufactured with a little dot directly in the center of the back of the box.
+These boxes are manufactured with a little dot directly in the center of the back of the box.
-You can use this.
-As a reference to drill a small pilot hole.
+You can use this as a reference point to drill a small pilot hole.
 When drilling this side of the box for the lens make sure to always use a light pressure as you don't want to press too hard and crack the box.
 ![1000056684](https://github.com/Digital-Naturalism-Laboratories/Mothbox/assets/742627/77a53c7b-021e-48bc-b008-b97cb8be1ae7)

 After you have drilled the pilot hole, You can get out your 53 mm hole cutter bit.
 Align this bit with the pilot hole and drill out your hole.